schauveau/lesyd/configuration.md

 ## `mqtt_sydpower` section

-The `mqtt_sydpower` section specifies how to connect to the MQTT broker that handles the device messages.
+The `mqtt_sydpower` section is similar to `mqtt_client` but it specifies how to connect to the MQTT broker that handles the device messages (i.e. the redirected `mqtt.sydpower.com` on port 1883).

 That section is optional.
-When missing, the connection to the client MQTT broker will be reused.
+When missing, the `mqtt_client` connection will be reused.

 **Warning:** An empty `mqtt_sydpower` section is not considered to be missing.
-It will use the default settings (i.e. `localhost`, port 1083, ...)
+It will use the default settings (i.e. `localhost`, port 1083, ...).

 ## `devices` section

 That section is a dictionnary of device settings.
-Each key shall be a device mac address in **lowercase**, so exactly 12 characters amongst '0123456789abcdef'.
+Each key shall be a device mac address in **lowercase**, so exactly 12 characters from `0123456789abcdef`.

 Example:
 ```yaml